-Track investments, monitor performance, and optimize your IP holdings
+Track your memberships, monitor performance, and optimize your IP collection

-Navigate to your portfolio by clicking "Portfolio" in the main navigation or the dashboard sidebar.
+Navigate to your memberships by clicking "Memberships" in the main navigation or the dashboard sidebar.
 You can also go directly to:

 Toggle between Grid View (visual cards for each holding) and Table View (detailed spreadsheet format) using the view toggle in the top-right corner of the holdings section.
 Table view is better for comparing metrics across many holdings, while grid view gives a quick visual overview.